-What is the goal of your helpdesk team?
-Support can be the interface between a product users and its development team, in more technical cases, or offer quick solutions through information available, for example.
-Anyway, the service team will be the bridge between your product or service and the customer, managing the incident handling process with the main goal of providing a satisfactory experience with your company.
+What is the goal of your support (or helpdesk) team?
+Support can be the interface between product users and its development team in more technical cases, or offer quick solutions through the information available, for example.
+The service team will be the bridge between your product or service and the customer, managing the incident handling process with the main goal of providing a satisfactory experience with your company.

-Keeping in mind your purpose, before implementing any metrics, will help you to understand what kind of results you are looking for, what types of customer needs you will defend within the company and, on the other hand, what types of standards you can position the company in front of the market.
+Keeping in mind your purpose before implementing any metrics will help you understand the kind of results you are looking for, the types of customers needs you will defend within the company and, on the other hand, the types of standards you can position the company in front of the market.

 In the management “professionalization” phase (where the key metrics are analyzed – see article), the team profile, its tools, service procedures and knowledge center must already be at least established.

 It’s good to remember that data availability and visibility are not enough without leadership with an analytical vision and knowledge of the business plan.
 Monitoring metrics that do not represent the team’s goal will hinder the adoption of adequate action plans, as well as not having a clear vision of the process will make it difficult to identify operational problems and bottlenecks.

 We can measure the performance of a process by defining one of its attributes and how it will be measured.
 In principle, a process indicator must be appropriate to the current situation of the team, and different action plans will require more specific indicators.
 For example: if the company is going through a situation when one of the process’ stages needs more attention, we can monitor the flow of tickets at this stage, thus observing whether the measures taken are being effective or comparing the agents’ productivity.